- Blog

 Prescription medication for bacterial belly button infections

-If over-the-counter antibiotic medicine does not seem to be working, your healthcare provider may want to touch base with you either in person or via a virtual visit, and they may recommend a prescription-strength oral antibiotic, such as:
+If over-the-counter antibiotic medicine does not seem to be working, your healthcare provider may want to touch base with you either in person or via a virtual visit.
+They may recommend a prescription-strength oral antibiotic, such as: